najeira/hikaru/README.rst

 Hikaru is a web framework for Google App Engine Go.

 This is under construction.
-Do not use production.
+Do not use for production services.

 Getting started